Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

   - Double-check the `from` part.
 Do we need to including the package name, if this file isn't in the same package?
 Ar we missing a `.` (one or more) for a relative import?

 ### `ImportError`

+Consider this stack trace caused from running `passenger.py`

 ```
 Traceback (most recent call last):